UK government plans to revamp holiday pay calculation for part-year workers

-Out-Law Guide | 26 Jun 2015 | 3:50 pm | 6 min. read
+Out-Law Guide | 26 May 2023 | 1:30 pm | 6 min. read

 Companies would be well advised to register, and to self-certify where relevant, their plans and arrangements well in advance of this deadline to ensure that there is sufficient time to complete both the registration and the annual filing.

-The online filing can be completed by someone in the company; or by an 'agent', authorised by the company and registered with HMRC to act on behalf of the company for these purposes.
+The online filing can be completed by someone in the company, or by an agent authorised by the company and registered with HMRC to act on behalf of the company for these purposes.

 The company secretary is required to make certain declarations within the annual return, although in practice these can be given by someone acting on the company secretary's behalf.
-An agent, or the employee within the company completing the annual return, will want to make sure that they are comfortable that they have sufficient authorisation from the relevant company secretary in order to complete the filing and make the declaration(s) on the company secretary's behalf.
+An agent, or the employee within the company completing the annual return, will want to make sure that they are comfortable that they have sufficient authorisations from the relevant company secretary in order to complete the filing and make the declaration(s) on the company secretary's behalf.

 The online returns are primarily made up of information provided in spreadsheets, with a different spreadsheet for each return; although certain further information is also required at the time of submitting the filing online.
 Template spreadsheets are available on HMRC's website.
-The information required in the spreadsheets is similar to that requested in the previous paper returns, although there are some differences.

-In order to file the annual return online, the company or its agent must access the PAYE online services portal and select the registered plan/arrangement in relation to which it wants to file the return.
+In order to file the annual return online, the company (or its agent) must access the PAYE online services portal and select the registered plan/arrangement in relation to which it wants to file the return.
 Once selected, you will see a 'start' page, which lists the information that you will need in order to file the return.

 After this, you will be taken through various screens which will allow you to make a nil-return or upload the spreadsheets containing the reportable information.
 You will also be required to give details about the company filing the return and any other group companies covered by it.

 For tax-advantaged plans other than EMI, you will also have the opportunity to declare if there has been an alteration/variation that needs to be notified to HMRC and to confirm whether the requirements of the relevant legislation governing the plan continue to be met.
-This replaces the previous system of having to obtain prior HMRC approval for these events.

 You will need to complete this process for each return required in relation to each plan or arrangement.